Understanding Cassava Flour’s Keto Compatibility: Chef’s Tips for Low-Carb Baking

-Cassava itself isn’t entirely keto, but luckily our chef shows the low carb flour secrets that involves using tapioca flour and/or lower carb alternatives that work just as well.
+Cassava itself isn’t entirely keto, but luckily our chef shows the low carb flour secrets that involves using tapioca flour and/or lower carb alternatives that work just as well.1

-After all, only eating 50 grams of carbs per day doesn’t leave much room for high carb favorites so keeping carbs to a minimum should be of utmost importance to stay in ketosis.1
+After all, only eating 50 grams of carbs per day doesn’t leave much room for high carb favorites so keeping carbs to a minimum should be of utmost importance to stay in ketosis.2

 Without further ado, let’s take a look at cassava flour, tapioca flour, and better yet, low carb alternatives to try out.

-Cassava flour is a little bit different from tapioca flour because while both are made from the cassava plant’s root, cassava flour uses the entire root while tapioca flour does not so we’ll cover both figure out “Is cassava flour keto?” in addition to tapioca.
+Cassava flour differs slightly from tapioca flour; although both are derived from the cassava plant’s root, cassava flour uses the entire root while tapioca flour does not.
+We’ll explore both and determine whether cassava flour fits into a keto diet, as well as consider tapioca flour.

 In reality, cassava flour is not keto friendly nor keto approved although the carb amount can vary from brand to brand and serving sizes used.
 In fact, the USDA has no set standards for the Cassava plant and does not delineate the cassava and tapioca flour on its food data register.3